 When to Plant

-This article refers to containerized (potted) plants.
-The native plants that we grow and sell at Prairie Nursery are hardy perennials, and most are hardy to zones 3 or 4.
+The native plants that we grow at Prairie Nursery are hardy perennials, and most are hardy to zones 3 or 4.
 These hardy native plants can be installed just about any time, from spring thru fall.
 (We ship plants during the spring and fall to avoid shipping during the heat of summer.)

 In the spring, you can safely install your plants when the night time temperatures are consistently above freezing.
 In the fall, plants should be installed at least six weeks before the ground freezes.
 (See Tips for Planting in Fall.)
 While spring is undoubtedly the most popular time for planting, fall has pluses, too.
-Here’s a small chart outlining some of the main pros and cons of spring and fall planting.
+In this chart we've outlined the main pros and cons of spring and fall planting.

 |PLANTING IN SPRING|